silliman/fabric-lab-IBM-Z/lab4.rst

 An interesting thing to note is that you added an array of *GoldNuggets* to your definition of a *LandTitle* but did not make any changes to the JavaScript code in this sample application to deal with it, yet it did not impact your ability to continue working with the assets.
 The reason this was so seamless is because you made it an optional field.
 In general, if you are updating an existing asset or participant, you will want to make any new fields optional.

-**Step 4.38:** Minimize it if you wish to reduce clutter, but leave your Hyperledger Composer Playground web browser window open.
+**Step 4.41:** Minimize it if you wish to reduce clutter, but leave your Hyperledger Composer Playground web browser window open.
 Similarly, please keep Hyperledger Composer Playground running in the PuTTY or SSH session where you started it.
 You will be coming back to it later in the lab, but next you will explore some more Hyperledger Composer tools.

 Section 5: Install Hyperledger Composer REST Server
 ===================================================

 The Hyperledger Composer REST Server reads a Business Network definition and exposes public APIs based on the model defined within the Business Network.
-This allows any programs written in any programming language that supports making HTTP calls- and almost all languages do-  to interface with a Hyperledger Composer Business Network.
+This allows programs written in any programming language that supports making HTTP calls- and almost all languages do-  to interface with a Hyperledger Composer Business Network.

 **Step 5.1:** Navigate to your home directory.
 Strictly speaking, this is not required, but it will shorten the command prompt which will be less of a distraction in the output snippets in this section that show commands and their output::